Embrace your scientific curiosity and help advance nursing science with a doctoral degree from the UCSF School of Nursing.

 With access to renowned faculty and opportunities for multidisciplinary collaboration, our PhD in Nursing program prepares nurse leaders for thriving careers in scientific research.
 Our students are driven by a passion for discovery, and work alongside faculty mentors to develop the knowledge and critical thinking skills to advance the field of nursing and ultimately, improve health care for all.
 Our graduates have gone on to launch research programs, secure major grants, author studies that redefine the way we think about nursing science, and many hold leadership roles in large health care organizations and universities.

 In-state tuition and fees are fully covered for the first three years.
 For out-of-state students, the out-of-state tuition is covered for the first year.
-In addition, for PhD Nursing students entering in the fall of 2021, a stipend of $21,000 will be provided to assist with living expenses in the first year of study, $17,300 in the second year, and $17,600 in the third year.
+In addition, for PhD Nursing students, a stipend of $21,800 will be provided to assist with living expenses in the first year of study, $18,000 in the second year, and $18,400 in the third year.
 Additional financial support from scholarships, grants and employment may be available in subsequent years.
-(Stipends are subject to change in future admissions cycles, depending on funding availability.)
+(Stipends are subject to change, depending on funding availability.)

 Students engage in four years of academic work, culminating in an original research-based dissertation.